8 great LGBTQ+ horror films to watch

 Based on the book series by Anne Rice, this is one of the great American Gothic films.
 Featuring iconic performances from Tom Cruise, Brad Pitt, and a 12-year old Kirsten Dunst, this film takes the already sexual themes that vampires have represented since their inception, and pushes them even further.

 The show depicts the romantic – and often toxic – bond between two men as they span centuries as vampires, eventually adopting a vampire girl and forming somewhat of a dysfunctional domestic picture.
-It’s such an intricate relationship that its no wonder that a recent TV adaptation has just come out about the same story.
+It’s such an intricate relationship that its no wonder that a TV adaptation is coming out – pardon the pun – about the same story.

 Interview With the Vampire is currently available to stream on Apple TV.